HCDigitalScholarship/onboarder/slides/chapter1_01_introduction.md

 # Communications and Project Management

 - [Slack](haverfordds.slack.com) -  If you haven't been added to the DS Slack workspace, please ask [Mike](mailto:mzarafon@haverford.edu) or [Andy](mailto:ajanco@haverford.edu).
-PLease stay logged in during work session
+Please stay logged in during work sessions
 - We use Github for all of our projects.
 We use issues to keep track of tasks that need to be done and bugs that need fixing.
 It is a good place to look for things to work on.
-We also use projects for more larger concepts and goals.
+We also use projects for larger concepts and goals.
 So an issue might be "change color of warning buttons" and a project item would be "create interface for adding new content."
 - DS Cookbook
 - DS Style Guide